procore/documentation/bim_webviewer/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#objectselect"></a></p>

 Fires when an object has been selected.
+Does not fire if empty space is clicked because nothing has been selected.

 #### Data Properties